rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area/Introduction_to_Area/index.md

 ---
 title: "01 Introducing Area"
-description: "Area is the measurement of how much space a shape occupies.
-It is important in mathematics and can be determined by visually comparing shapes or using a standard unit of measurement."
+description: "Area is a concept that tells us how much space a shape occupies.
+We can visually compare sizes, but sometimes we need to be precise and measure.
+Just like we use a unit of measurement for length, we also need a standard unit for area."
 lead: ""
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00